allegroai/clearml-docs/docs/guides/optimization/hyper-parameter-optimization/examples_hyperparam_opt.md

   documentation.

 * Random uniform sampling of hyperparameter strategy - [automation.RandomSearch](../../../references/sdk/hpo_optimization_randomsearch.md)
-* Full grid sampling strategy of every hyperparameter combination - Grid search [automation.GridSearch](../../../references/sdk/hpo_optimization_gridsearch.md).
+* Full grid sampling strategy of every hyperparameter combination - [automation.GridSearch](../../../references/sdk/hpo_optimization_gridsearch.md).
 * Custom - Use a custom class and inherit from the ClearML automation base strategy class, automation.optimization.SearchStrategy.

 The search strategy class that is chosen will be passed to the [automation.HyperParameterOptimizer](../../../references/sdk/hpo_optimization_hyperparameteroptimizer.md)